Table of contents

 In this, a bear call spread joins with a bull put spread, both having the same expiration date, meeting at a middle strike price.
 At this middle price, a short call and put are sold, forming the “body”, and a call and put are bought above and below this price, forming the “wings.”

-- Unlike a basic butterfly spread, Iron Butterfly is a credit spread, which means you get a net premium when you open, while basic butterfly is a debit spread.
+- Unlike a basic butterfly spread, Iron Butterfly is a credit spread, which means you get a net premium when you open, while a basic butterfly is a debit spread.

 - Here, four contracts are required unlike three in a basic butterfly spread.